Kenji Kurosaki

 Kenji Kurosaki (黒崎健時, Kurosaki Kenji) is a Japanese martial arts instructor, specializing in full-contact karate and kickboxing.
-He is a 7th dan black belt in Kyokushin Karate and operates various martial schools.
+He is a 10th dan black belt (1992) in Kyokushin Karate and operates various martial schools.
 He is most well known as a pioneer of full-contact karate and kickboxing in both Japan and the Netherlands.

 Biography

 Early kyokushin

 Kurosaki began studying Goju-Ryu Karate in 1951 at the "Asakusa-dojo" under Gogen Yamaguchi where Masutatsu Oyama also trained.
 After Mas Oyama left in 1953 to open the Oyama Dojo in Ikebukuro, Kurosaki became one of the instructors alongside Masashi Ishibashi and Eiji Yasuda.
 Among the students who trained there during this time, Shigeru Oyama, Hideyuki Ashihara, Hatsuo Royama, Terutomo Yamazaki and others were among them.
 In 1958 he opened the Narimasu branch of the Oyama Dojo, which at that time was the only branch of Oyama Karate in Japan.

-Muay thai
+Muay Thai

-In the spring of 1963, Oyama Dojo was challenged in muay thai by Osamu Noguchi.
+In the spring of 1963, Oyama Dojo was challenged in Muay Thai by Osamu Noguchi.
 Oyama directed Kurosaki and chose Hirofumi Okada, Yasuhiko Oyama, Tadashi Nakamura, and Akio Fujihira, to enter the challenge.
 Five people, including Kurosaki, held a one-month training camp in Kinugawa from August to prepare for the October expedition to Thailand.
 However, the expedition was postponed to December and then re-postponed in January 1964, so Okada and Yasuhiko declined the expedition.

 In February 1964, Kurosaki led Nakamura and Fujihira on an expedition to Thailand.
-At first, Kurosaki had no plans to participate, but he was asked to because there were so few kyokushin fighters with them.
-In a fight held at Lumpinee Stadium, Kurosaki fought against muay thai fighter Rawee Dechechai in muay thai Rules.
+At first, Kurosaki had no plans to participate, but he was asked to because there were so few Kyokushin fighters with them.
+In a fight held at Lumpinee Stadium, Kurosaki fought against Muay Thai fighter Rawee Dechechai in Muay Thai Rules.
 Kurosaki would lose this fight by KO from a elbow strike by Rawee.
-Kurosaki would later attribute his loss to being unclear with muay thai rules and not being accustomed of fighting with boxing gloves.
-Of the three bouts, kyokushin's Nakamura and Fujihira won the other two and kyokushin was declared the victor of the challenge.
+Kurosaki would later attribute his loss to being unclear with Muay Thai rules and not being accustomed of fighting with boxing gloves.
+Of the three bouts, Kyokushin's Nakamura and Fujihira won two and thus, Kyokushin was declared the victor of the challenge.